 - In addition to being one of the healthiest foods around, eggs are also inexpensive and easy to prepare.
 Here are a few of our favorite egg-ceptional recipes to give a try tomorrow morning.

 It’s been a long-running myth that eggs are bad for your cholesterol numbers, but the truth is there is little-to-no relationship between dietary cholesterol and higher blood cholesterol levels.
 So while an egg itself may be high in cholesterol, consuming one does not cause a spike in your levels.
 With that said, if your cholesterol numbers are already high, this doesn’t mean you can start piling on the three-egg omelets.
-According to Cleveland Clinic, moderation is key.
-Talk to your doctor if you’re concerned about your cholesterol.
+According to the Cleveland Clinic, moderation is key.

 This blog post is part of #HealthyMe, a personalized web experience based on your health and wellness goals.
 To sign up today, visit http://www.ahealthiermichigan.org/healthyme